mapprotocol/docs/develop/mos/mcs/how-it-works.md

-### mos
+### MOS

 MOS is the main contract on the source chain.
-It is mainly responsible for processing things from MAPO.
+It is mainly responsible for processing things from MAP Relay Chain.
 Its main functions are as follows:
 - Handle users' cross-chain transfers

 - Handle the cross-chain transfer of the Maintainer

-- Responsible for calling the LightNode contract to verify the things on the MAPO main chain, and analyze related events
+- Responsible for calling the LightNode contract to verify the things on the MAP Relay Chain, and analyze related events

-### vault
+### Vault

 Vault is an equity token contract corresponding to each cross-chain token, and its main functions are as follows;
 - Pledge the user's liquidity and issue the equity token VToken
 - Record cross-chain fees and distribute them equally to liquidity providers
 - Extraction and transfer of liquidity

-### fee
+### Fee

 Fee is a collection and management contract for user cross-chain fees, which is distributed in the MOS Relay contract.
 Its main functions are as follows:

 - Set the fee distribution ratio of vault, relay and protocol
 - Set the charging standard of the handling fee

-### proof verification
+### Proof verification

 Proof verification is to prove the proof to confirm that the cross-chain data is legal.
 The general verification process is encapsulated in LightNode, and the process is as follows:
 - Prove that Proof can be verified in the transaction body